ubsuny/CP1-24-HW7/README.md

 ---

-Generate one PR per function.
+Generate one PR per function and one PR for unit testing.
 Review each others PR.

 ## Task group 4 maintainers (max 1 member)